SOM-Research/Impromptu/README.md

 ## Requirements

-Impromptu is implemented in TypeScript using the Langium open-source language engineering toolkit.
+Impromptu is implemented in TypeScript using the [Langium](https://langium.org) open-source language engineering toolkit.
+In order to execute you need Node.js and Visual Studio Code in your system.

 ## Installing

 Impromptu is offered as a Visual Studio Code extension.
+You can install the extension by downloading the `.vsix` file and running:

+    code --install-extension impromptu-1.0.0.vsix

 ## Features

 At this stage, the features offered by Impromptu are limited.
-The extension offers an editor for impromptu prompts, with syntax highlighting, syntax validation and autocomplete suggestions.
-Moreover, there is a command-line interface to generate prompts for specific AI systems (right now, Midjourney and Stable Diffusion).
+The extension offers an editor for impromptu prompts, with *syntax highlighting*, *syntax validation* and *autocomplete suggestions*.
+Moreover, there is a command-line interface to generate prompts for specific AI systems (right now, [Midjourney](https://www.midjourney.com/) and [Stable Diffusion web-ui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)).

+To use the editor, first install the Impromptu VS Code extension and then create a file in VS Code with extension `.prm``

+The invoke the command-line interface, simply run the following command:

+    ./bin/cli gentprompt examples/ex1.prm -d <output-dir> -t <target-ai-system>